RichardValerosoUniverse/The-Valeroso-City/SECURITY.md

 Psychiatrist Richard Madriñan Valeroso,LMT,MD License

-Copyright (c) May 010, 02025 BC, Psychiatrist Richard Madriñan Valeroso,LMT,MD Republic of the Philippines
+Copyright (c) November 014, 02025 BC, Psychiatrist Richard Madriñan Valeroso,LMT,MD Republic of the Philippines

 Permission is hereby granted, free of charge, to any person obtaining a copy